Transport map unadjusted Langevin algorithms: learning and discretizing perturbed samplers: Introduction

-MLD and TULA are cases of TMULA when the map is defined \emph{a priori}, often for the specific purpose of transforming the support or tails of the target distribution.
+MLD, TULA, and the design of an optimal Riemannian metric are cases of TMULA when the map or reversible perturbation is defined \emph{a priori}, often for the specific purpose of transforming the support or tails of the target distribution.
 Meanwhile, a great deal of recent work has focused on \emph{learning} a flexible and expressive transport map from an unnormalized density and/or from samples.
 For example, normalizing flows---popular in both variational inference and generative modeling---define an invertible map via a composition of simple transformations, parameterized by neural networks; these maps can be learned using evaluations of the unnormalized target density \cite{rezende2015variational}, using samples \cite{tabak2010density,kobyzev2020normalizing,papamakarios2021normalizing}, or both \cite{kohler2020equivariant}.
 Other classes of maps used in practice include triangular maps \cite{baptista2020adaptive,marzouk2016introduction} or approximations of optimal transport maps \cite{onken2021ot}.

-We emphasize that the results in this paper are not tied to any particular map construction process or algorithm.
-Our goal is to study the impact of a transport map (e.g., one that approximately normalizes a target distribution) on the overdamped Langevin process for that distribution.
-In fact one can envision many algorithms that include TMULA as a core element, in which a map is learned either \emph{a priori} via samples or density evaluations, or instead learned and refined on-the-fly \cite{parno2018transport,gabrie2022adaptive}, and then applied to an overdamped Langevin process.
-Our numerical studies employ a specific computationally tractable class of monotone triangular maps that approximate the Knothe--Rosenblatt rearrangement \eqref{Eq:KR_structure}; see \cite{carlier2010knothe,marzouk2016introduction}.
-The algorithm we use for learning transport maps in these numerical experiments is described in Section \ref{subsec:transportmaps}.
+We emphasize that the results in this paper are not tied to any particular class of monotone maps or map construction algorithm.
+Our goal is to study the impact of a transport map (e.g., one that approximately normalizes a target distribution) on perturbations and discretization of the overdamped Langevin process for that distribution.
+In fact, one can envision many algorithms that include TMULA as a core element, in which a map is learned either \emph{a priori} via samples or density evaluations, or instead learned and refined on-the-fly \cite{parno2018transport,gabrie2022adaptive}, and then applied to an overdamped Langevin process.
+Our numerical studies employ a specific computationally tractable class of monotone triangular maps that approximate the Knothe--Rosenblatt rearrangement \eqref{Eq:KR_structure} (see Section \ref{subsec:transportmaps} and \cite{carlier2010knothe,marzouk2016introduction,baptista2020adaptive} for a quick review), but many other numerical choices are possible.